 As well as the animals we have lots of play equipment to keep everyone entertained.
 Inside the barn this includes a sand pit, straw maze, slide, ride-on tractors for under 3’s and pedal tractors for 4 to 7 year olds.
-If you venture outside you will find swings and slides, our wooden agility course, pedal go-karts, the spider’s net climbing frame and our giant tractor to explore.
+If you venture outside you will find swings and slides, pedal go-karts and the spider’s net climbing frame to explore.

 Tractor and trailor rides with Farmer Chris take place throughout the day (subject to weather).
 There is a small additional charge of £1.50 for these, and Farmer Chris announces the rides throughout the main barn.

 Please note that during term time, tractor rides for the public do not start until 2.15pm as before then Farmer Chris is busy with school and other pre-booked group visits.